 When my mother gave birth to my half-sister Erica, I was twenty years old.
-Sitting in the hospital room with my camera, she made giving birth look easy.
+Sitting in the hospital room with my camera, mom made giving birth look easy.
 I photographed as Erica made her way into the world, cut her umbilical cord myself, and was the very first to hold her.
 In that moment, I gave her a name she inevitably didn't get to keep.
 And she peed on me.

 Ever since, having a much younger sibling has given me the unique experience of observing the way in which I may have been raised.
 Photographing Erica has become a window into my own elusive childhood.